 1794 English Hawkehurst Halfpenny Conder / Token.

-A beautiful horse within a shield.
+A charming and joyful horse within a shield.
 The front image is of a high headed and high tailed horse with it's forefeet off the ground.
 "JUSTICE & CONFIDENCE THE BASIS OF TRADE" around the outer edge.

 The reverse is a sheaf of wheat and a script 'H'.
 With "HALFPENNY PAYABLE AT HAWKEHURST" around the outer edge.